-(e) An additional enhancement of the OBD scope in terms of functionality enhancements in the future could be to include dedicated functional safety requirements, such as merging the OBD system addressing the environmental performance of the vehicle with the diagnostic system of the anti-lock brake system, lighting or other functional safety critical systems.
-However, the EPPR IWG decided in this first stage not to harmonise requirements in this area and to leave it up to the Contracting Party to include functional safety requirements in its national legislations or not to address this.
-The EPPR IWG also expressed the wish that if enlargement of the scope in terms of functional safety was desired by more Contracting Parties than only the EU, this should be discussed and decided at the level of WP29 first.
-Subsequently the safety subsidiary groups GRSP and/or GRSG might then be tasked to engage in the assessment and development processes.
+(e) The EPPR IWG decided in this first stage not to harmonise dedicated functional safety requirements.

-11. Scope in terms of motor vehicle types included;
+11. Discussion of Scope in terms of motor vehicle types included;

-(a) The scope in terms of vehicle types included is a horizontal issue for all the draft UN gtrs developed by the EPPR IWG.
-This concerned many differences in view within the EPPR IWG, among others raising the questions:
+(a) The scope in terms of vehicle types included was a horizontal issue for all the draft UN gtrs developed by the EPPR IWG involving the questions:

-(i) if three-wheeled and even certain light four-wheeled motor vehicles should be taken in the scope of the draft UN gtr ?;
+(i) whether three-wheeled should be taken in the scope of the draft UN gtr ?;

-(ii) if other propulsion unit types then only the conventional combustion engine should be included in the scope and if yes at which point in time ?;
+(ii) whether other propulsion unit types besides the conventional combustion engine should be included in the scope?;

-(iii) if the classification criteria of Special Resolution No 1 are still appropriate and whether the specific classification symbols 3-1, 3.-2, 3-3 etc. should be directly referenced or the reference should be done in a more generic way ?;
+(iii) whether the classification criteria of Special Resolution No 1 are appropriate and whether the specific classification 3-1, 3-2, 3-3 etc. should be directly referenced or the reference should be done in a more generic way ?;

 (iv) if the exclusion criteria of the scope should be set out as well in the scope table or if these exclusion criteria should have been described in full text ?;